 If the request results in a cumulative allocation increase of up to 10% relative to the initial TPO approved allocation for the phase, TAC may approve additional allocations.
-TAC may only approve use of balance entry funds from the allocated fiscal year.
+TAC may only approve the use of balance entry funds.

-If the request results in a cumulative allocation increase of more than 10% relative to the initial TPO approved allocation for the phase, or if sufficient funding is not available in the balance entry fund for the allocated fiscal year or previous years, TAC will review the request and recommend to the policy board any combination of the following options for their approval:
+If the request results in a cumulative allocation increase of more than 10% relative to the initial TPO approved allocation for the phase, or if sufficient funding is not available in the balance entry fund, TAC will review the request and recommend to the policy board any combination of the following options for their approval:

-- Scale back the project - Use local or other non-TPO funds
+- Scale back the project

-- Use balance entry from the allocated fiscal year or previous years
+- Use local or other non-RRTPO funds

-- Use balance entry from future fiscal years
+- Use balance entry funds

 - Deselect and deallocate the project